 Things you must not do

-Do not use Pharmacor Telmisartan to treat other complaints unless your doctor or pharmacist tells you to.
+Do not take Pharmacor Telmisartan to treat any other complaints unless your doctor or pharmacist tells you to.

 Do not stop taking Pharmacor Telmisartan or lower the dosage without checking with your doctor.